yao-creative/yiyaotan-site/content/blog/life/dating.md

 ## Implications in Dating

 With the assumption independence of each date from each other, we'll bring this back to a crude approximation of Poisson, that in fact perhaps we should look at time X or count Y of dates which define our current success or future.
 Perhaps we should look at it with some self agency.
-That Poisson is parameterized by a variable lambda the rate, perhaps the rate at which we put ourselves out there to meet the next person who could be the one, each time we should at least learn from our past experiences, but since the next person is a stranger to your last, treat it with memoryless expectations.
-And this brings us back to self agency of lambda, which we can determine to make ourselves a target for luck.
+That Poisson is parameterized by a variable $\lambda$ the rate, perhaps the rate at which we put ourselves out there to meet the next person who could be the one, each time we should at least learn from our past experiences, but since the next person is a stranger to your last, treat it with memoryless expectations.
+And this brings us back to self agency of $\lambda$, which we can determine to make ourselves a target for luck.

 ### Other thoughts with Poisson